TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 #### Structure
 `2 bytes: sync flags`
+`2 bytes: password length` (Optional)
-`32 bytes: group password`
+`32 bytes: group password` (Optional)

 #### Description
 Asks a peer to send us state information about the group chat.
 The specific information being requested is specified via the `sync_flags` field.
+A password and length of password must be included in the packet if the group is password protected.

 `sync_flags` is a bitfield defined as a 16-bit unsigned integer which may have the bits set for the respective values depending on what information is being requested:
 `PEER_LIST = 0`